AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 ---
 # SMS in a mid-sourcing infrastructure {#sms-mid}

->[!IMPORTANT]
+>[!AVAILABILITY]
 >
->This documentation applies to Adobe Campaign v8.7.2 and later.
+>This capability is available to all Campaign FDA environments.
+It is **not** available for Campaign FFDA deployments.
+This documentation applies to Adobe Campaign v8.7.2 and later.
 To switch from the legacy to the new SMS connector, refer to this [technote](https://experienceleague.adobe.com/docs/campaign/technotes-ac/tn-new/sms-migration){target="_blank"}
 >
 >For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up){target="_blank"}.